lloydm6/EPIB603Assmt2/README.md

 5th commit, finished q5 for the most part, though the last part of the q asks for independent variables and i just grabbed all but age.

 6th commit, finally saving rmd with this...so hopefully I can see 2 verions in github, did the last question, which was just changing generic answers to my code.

+7th, a quick small change, taking out the "install.packages()" in two places